tibordome/tibordome.github.io/axions.md

 As in WDM, the non-monotonicity of $$c(M,z)$$ is due to the suppression of gravitational collapse below the half-mode scale, breaking the scale-invariance of the assembly process.
 It imprints a preferred scale on the mass accretion histories.
-While [Ludlow et al 2016](https://arxiv.org/abs/1601.02624) apply their model of the $$c(M,z)$$ relation to WDM, here we show that it also fares well for cFDM simulations with initial conditions based on *AxionCamb}*, reproducing the non-monotonicity and even the constancy of $$M_{\text{peak}}$$ with cosmic time.
+While [Ludlow et al 2016](https://arxiv.org/abs/1601.02624) apply their model of the $$c(M,z)$$ relation to WDM, here we show that it also fares well for cFDM simulations with initial conditions based on *AxionCamb*, reproducing the non-monotonicity and even the constancy of $$M_{\text{peak}}$$ with cosmic time.